We know that we spend a lot of time online, but it’s striking to see it in numbers.

 As of 2019, the state of play is quite clear.
 Online platforms collect and store highly personal information without having the necessary infrastructure to keep that data safe.
 Often they are even required to do so by law – for example when the service is only available to individuals of a certain age.

 Below we see a depiction of this, showing an individual who needs to prove his age in order to access a service.
 In order to pass the service’s KYC procedure he shows his ID, which contains much more information than just his age.

 Now the service stores a copy of the ID to prove that it performed KYC on the client.
 In the event of a data breach however, a malicious actor now receives much more than just the name and age of the user.

 Instead the hacker gets all the information required to commit identity theft.

 What if a new identity management system worked differently?
-What if it utilised identity owners, claims issuers and relying parties to minimise overheads and enhance security?
+What if it utilised blockchain technology to ensure that identity owners, claims issuers and relying parties could interact quickly and securely?

 This new approach to digital identity turns the existing system on its head.
 Instead of forfeiting ownership of our personal data, we retain it and have it verified by a claims issuer.
 The claims issuer then provides an attestation, which can then be used to access the services of a relying party.